Skip to Content

 • Hover over any variable in the editor to see its current value

-Pause after .post() and inspect res directly in the debug console — status code, headers, raw body — before the assertion runs.
+Pause after any await and inspect the result directly in the debug console — response body, intermediate variables, computed values — before the assertion runs.

 Tips